keelam13/Medsmory/README.md

 View the deployed site: [Medsmory](https://github.com/keelam13/Medsmory)

 Test your knowledge on medications commonly prescribed for different ailments.
-This quiz is inspired by the creator's desire to know what the differrent medications are for.
+This quiz is inspired by the creator's desire to know what the differrent medications at work are for.

 Among the six rights for medication administration is the right medication.
 The healthcare professional must make sure the the client is receiving the right medication prescribed: medication label must be checked, name, dosage, and strength of the medication must be verified.